Best place to find information and services that your council provides...

 Have a go at drawing sounds and mono-printing with artist Dave Bixter.

-Cultured has now put together a package for schools which includes authentic workshops with practising artists, visits to local venues and support with planning, networking and Continuous Professional Development (CPD) opportunities with colleagues, creative practitioners and arts organisations.
+Cultured Arts and Culture package for schools includes authentic workshops with practising artists, visits to local venues and support with planning, networking and Continuous Professional Development (CPD) opportunities with colleagues, creative practitioners and arts organisations.

-We also work with the local industry to promote the creative sector in terms of further study and future job opportunities.
+We also work with the local creative industries to promote the creative sector in terms of further study and future job opportunities.

 Schools will also be fully supported to gain the Artsmark by addressing key areas of their school improvement plans through arts and cultural learning.